 What SLI is for NVIDIA, CrossFireX represents for AMD.
 It’s a multi GPU technology that allows up to four GPUs to be used within a single computer to improve graphics processing power.
 Much like SLI, different motherboard manufacturers decide whether to include this functionality along with the Z390 chipset but there are many motherboards you can choose from where CrossFireX is supported.

 The Z390 chipset supports integrated Intel Wireless-AC.
-This feature means that many key elements related to Wi-Fi and Bluetooth connectivity are actually moved inside the Intel processors.
+This feature means that many key elements related to Wi-Fi and Bluetooth connectivity are moved inside the Intel processors.
 This leads to better and faster performance.

 The integrated capabilities of the Z390 include Intel wireless 802.11ac and Bluetooth 5.
 Combined with the Intel Wireless-AC 9560 adapter, you can enjoy up to Gigabit Wi-Fi speeds!
 These technologies help reduce the lag of wireless networks and lead to a PC future where Ethernet is no longer needed.
 This is a big advantage of Z390 motherboards over Z370 but other chipsets also utilized this technology before Z390.